MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 <p class="alert">Gold boxes call out warnings, gotchas, and information we don't want you to miss.</p>

-<p class="alert alert-info">Blue boxes contain links to sections in the full API reference, as well as full working projects for you to download and more in-depthg tutorials for you to view.</p>
+<p class="alert alert-info">Blue boxes contain links to sections in the full API reference, as well as full working projects for you to download and in-depth tutorials for you to read through.</p>

 <!---
 	///////////////////